-It was also found that, “A recent systematic review with meta-analyses on soft bracing in knee OA showed an immediate, moderate improvement in pain when wearing a soft brace”.
+Research also states, “A recent systematic review with meta-analyses on soft bracing in knee OA showed an immediate, moderate improvement in pain when wearing a soft brace”.

 Many people with knee pain state that wearing these compression sleeves can provide confidence and decrease pain.
 I usually describe it to clients as “giving your knee joint a hug”.
 Compression usually feels really good to us and makes us feel safe, especially when in pain.